-While less conflict and family stress is an advantage of the nuclear family, it also puts the family at a disadvantage.
+While less conflict and decreased family stress is an advantage of the nuclear family, it also puts the family at a disadvantage.
 Conflict is a part of life, and conflict resolution skills are beneficial in school, the community and the workplace.
 Nuclear families can develop like-minded thinking, leading to fewer arguments within the family unit.
 However, it can increase the disagreements with extended family members.
 Extended family with differing opinions and ideas can help families see alternate viewpoints and learn to deal with outside opinion and conflicts.

 Small Support System

 Emergency situations, such as an accident or even a time of illness, can leave small nuclear families in crisis.
 The Preserve Articles analysis points out how extended family structures offer built-in help for these scenarios.
 In a nuclear family where both parents work and have young children, the ability to meet all expectations and needs solely within the family unit is not always feasible.
 Multi-generational households offer assistance as needed.

 The emphasis on the nuclear family as best practice exacerbates stereotypes of single mothers, family structures based on religion, and cultural family structures around the world.
 The International Encyclopedia of Marriage and Family suggests nuclear families are not as historically prevalent as originally believed.
 The symbolism this idea represents is an ideal for all to seek while those in other scenarios earn criticism.
 This normalized ideal influences public policy and government programs, which can exclude different family types.

 According to the Concordia University - St. Paul, the traditional nuclear family is child-centered.
 This means the focus is on the immediate family, children in particular, for all facets of life.
 The family unit strives to meet its own needs and places secondary emphasis on others.
 This viewpoint can lead children to selfish tendencies and thinking.
 It can also create a narrow worldview where the greater good of society gets little consideration.